Polygraph (mathematics)

 In mathematics, and particularly in category theory, a polygraph is a generalisation of a directed graph.
 It is also known as a computad.
 They were introduced as "polygraphs" by Albert Burroni and as "computads" by Ross Street.

 In the same way that a directed multigraph can freely generate a category, an n-computad is the "most general" structure which can generate a free n-category.

+In the context of a graph, each dimension is represented as a set of $k$-cells.
+Vertices would make up the 0-cells, edges connecting vertices would be 1-cells, and then each dimension higher connects groups of the dimension beneath it.
+For 2-cells and up, which connect edges themselves, a source or target may consist of multiple edges of the dimension below it, as long as each set of elements are composites, i.e., are paths connected tip-to-tail.

+A globular set can be seen as a specific instance of a polygraph.
+In a polygraph, a source or target of a $k$-cell may consist of an entire path of elements of ($k$-1)-cells, but a globular set restricts this to singular elements of ($k$-1)-cells.